things to do in cusco

 san blas neighborhood cusco

 This unique place is located on a hill behind Cusco Cathedral.
 It is a popular tourist hub for locals and newcomers, where one can relax, eat and have fresh beer.
 Known as the local artists’ neighborhood, the area has a small square surrounded by restaurants and bars.
 Consequently, non-locals frequent it to know the local life of Cusco inhabitants.
 There, you will find many vegetarian restaurants, art workshops, souvenir shops, bars, and much more.
-Without mentioning its viewpoint, which offers amazing views of the Historic Center of Cusco.
+Without mentioning its viewpoint, which offers great views of the Historic Center of Cusco.

 Of course, what stands out the most in Plaza San Blas is the Church.
 It is quite simple from the outside.
 But inside, you will see one of Cusco’s main attractions: an intricately designed wooden pulpit, Baroque.
 There are many myths about its creation, and there is an audio guide available that will tell you a few of them.
 If you are looking for unmissable points in Cusco, San Blas is an obligatory stop, undoubtedly!